willfurnass/sheffield_hpc/hpc/index.rst

 or even a command line before
 this is the place to start.
-This guide will get you set up using the University's clusters (ShARC, Bessemer and Iceberg) fairly quickly.
+This guide will get you set up using the University's clusters (Bessemer and ShARC) fairly quickly.

 .. toctree::
    :maxdepth: 2